RayHightower/rayhightower.github.octo-broken/source/_posts/2014-01-21-an-environment-of-respect.markdown

 That changed when I became an organizer.
 Today we announce the drink invitation at the beginning of each meeting, and we post it with every meeting announcement.
 Brand new people are made to feel welcome.

-Also important: We make it clear that one does not have to drink alcohol to participate.
+Further, we make it clear that one does not have to drink alcohol to participate.
 Soft drinks and cranberry juice are in abundance.

 Another example of inclusiveness: All of ChicagoRuby's monthly events are free because we want to include developers regardless of income.
 Expenses for the monthly events are covered by revenue from WindyCityRails and monthly sponsors.